Alberni Inlet: History

 Exposed to the open Pacific, Alberni Inlet has been subject to tsunamis.
 The largest in historic times was the result of the Good Friday earthquake in Alaska in 1964, and destroyed part of downtown Port Alberni.

 The narrow inlet amplified the size and intensity of the wave, and when it struck the two towns it had a height of 8 ft.
 One hour later, a second, larger wave of 10 ft hit.
 It was the second wave that caused most of the damage, lifting houses off their foundations and sweeping log booms onto the shore.
 The second wave was followed by four more waves ranging in height from 5 to 6 ft and occurring at roughly 90-minute intervals.
 In total, the tsunami washed away 55 homes and damaged 375 others.

-Tsunamis repeatedly hit the First Nations village Huu-ay-aht of Sarita, which is situated on a low sand beach about halfway along the inlet's eastern shore.
+Tsunamis repeatedly hit the First Nations village Huu-ay-aht of Sarita, which is on a low sand beach about halfway along the inlet's eastern shore.

-Name change
+Name Change

 In 1931 there was a recommendation that the name be changed from canal to inlet so that foreign shippers would not mistake it for a canal.
 As described by the BC Geographical Names Information System:

 The name change was officially approved in 1945.

-Other inlets on the Northwest Coast continue to use "canal" names - the most notable being Lynn Canal, Portland Canal and Hood Canal.
+Other inlets on the Northwest Coast continue to use "canal" names including Lynn Canal, Portland Canal and Hood Canal.

+Geography

+Alberni Inlet extends into Vancouver Island from Barkley Sound, an inlet of the Pacific Ocean on the west coast of the island.
+The inlet is narrow for its entire length, generally reaching a width of 1 to 2 km.
+Shallow areas separate the waters into two basins, one near the entrance from Barkley Sound reaching a depth of 40 m and another near Sproat Narrows that is 37 m deep.
+The outer basin is the larger of the two.

+The outer bar is cut by an 88 m deep channel allowing for water exchange between the sound and the outer basin.
+Despite the shallow depth of the sill midway up the inlet, deep water in both basins is renewed annually, a process driven by upwelling in the ocean to the west of Vancouver Island.

+The Somass River enters at Port Alberni near the inlet's terminus.
+Numerous small streams enter it on both sides along the length of the inlet.
+The inlet splits the Pelham Range.